Cross-Receiver Generalization for RF Fingerprint Identification via Feature Disentanglement and Adversarial Training: Introduction

 \section{Introduction}

-In recent years, with the rapid advancement of Internet of Things (IoT) technologies, the large-scale deployment of IoT devices across diverse applications has significantly facilitated modern life~\cite{xu2017internet, lu2014connected}.
-However, this proliferation has also raised increasing concerns regarding network security.
-The growing number of connected devices creates new attack surfaces, posing challenges for reliably distinguishing between legitimate and malicious entities, particularly in wireless networks.
-Conventional authentication mechanisms, such as Media Access Control (MAC) address verification, are inherently insecure, as MAC addresses can be easily spoofed.
-Meanwhile, advanced security protocols such as Transport Layer Security (TLS), which rely on digital certificates and involve intensive cryptographic computations, may exceed the processing capabilities of low-power IoT devices (e.g., smart home sensors), thereby limiting their applicability in resource-constrained settings.
-These challenges collectively underscore the need for lightweight, hardware-level authentication mechanisms that can operate effectively in IoT environments with limited resources.
+In recent years, the rapid advancement of Internet of Things (IoT) technologies has enabled the large-scale deployment of interconnected devices across a wide range of applications~\cite{xu2017internet, lu2014connected}.
+However, this proliferation has also raised growing concerns regarding network security, particularly in wireless environments.
+The increasing number of connected devices substantially expands the attack surface of IoT systems (i.e., the set of potential entry points and exploitable vulnerabilities), posing significant challenges for reliably distinguishing legitimate devices from spoofed or unauthorized ones.
+Conventional authentication mechanisms, such as Media Access Control (MAC) address verification, are inherently insecure due to their susceptibility to spoofing attacks.
+Meanwhile, cryptography-based security protocols, such as Transport Layer Security (TLS), rely on digital certificates and incur substantial computational overhead, which may exceed the processing capabilities of low-power IoT devices (e.g., smart home sensors), limiting their practicality in resource-constrained scenarios.
+These challenges collectively underscore the need for lightweight, hardware-level authentication mechanisms that can operate effectively in large-scale IoT networks.

 One promising solution is Radio Frequency Fingerprint Identification (RFFI), which addresses the aforementioned limitations from a physical-layer perspective.
 RFFI is founded on intrinsic hardware impairments introduced during the manufacturing of wireless devices.
 Despite identical design specifications, mass-produced devices exhibit subtle variations in electrical properties, such as resonance frequency, impedance matching, and nonlinear behavior.
 These physical-layer characteristics serve as unique identifiers, enabling device-level authentication without additional cryptographic overhead.
 Leveraging this intrinsic property, RFFI has emerged as an effective approach for device identification and classification.
 In recent years, RFFI has attracted increasing research attention and has also begun to find applications in commercial domains.
 For instance, in the Automatic Dependent Surveillance Broadcast (ADS-B) system for air traffic control, RFFI has been applied to aircraft identification and classification.
 This growing interest has catalyzed the technical evolution of RFFI, leading to increasingly sophisticated methods for extracting and exploiting device-specific features.